9 Tips for Texting and Dating

 Flirting while texting is a wonderful way to build anticipation for your next date.
 However, I can’t stress enough caution when it comes to explicit language and sexy pictures sent over text.

-Remember, texting is electronic communication.
-And it can come back to bite you weeks, months or years from now.
+Remember, texting is an electronic communication.
+And it can come back to bite you weeks, months, or years from now.
 The person that you are chatting with now may be the hot ticket, but 6 months later when the flames have died down and you’ve moved on to other interests, that topless or booty pic is still in their phone accessible to use as they wish.
 I’d encourage you to soberly, keep that in mind.

 It is easy to get carried away in the sexual tension of sexting.
 However, remember that if the person likes you, they will want to have sex with you if you send explicit texts or not.
 If you are looking for a relationship, you may want to keep the sexting to a minimum and save the sexy talk for the real world.